Countdown games, and simulation on (succinct) one-counter nets: Basic Definitions

-We now define specific r-games, presented by SOCNs with partitioned control-state sets; these succinct one-counter nets are \emph{unlabelled}, which means that the set of actions can be always deemed to be a singleton.
+\paragraph{Reachability games on succinct one-counter nets} We now define specific r-games, presented by SOCNs with partitioned control-state sets; these succinct one-counter nets are \emph{unlabelled}, which means that the set of actions can be always deemed to be a singleton.

 By a \emph{succinct one-counter net reachability game}, a \emph{socn-r-game} for short, we mean a tuple

 where $Q$ is the finite set of \emph{(control) states}, $Q_{\exists}\subseteq Q$ is the set of \emph{Eve's (control) states}, $p_{win}\in Q$ is the \emph{target (control) state}, and $\delta\subseteq Q\times\Zset\times Q$ is the finite set of \emph{(transition) rules}.
 We often present a rule $(q,z,q')\in\delta$ as $q\gt{z}q'$.
 By \emph{Adam's (control) states} we mean the elements of $Q_{\forall}=Q\smallsetminus Q_{\exists}$.
 A socn-r-game $\calN=(Q,Q_{\exists},\delta,p_{win})$ has the \emph{associated r-game}